aos-litetex/unlock-p20-lite-bootloader/README.md

   * a suction cup to lift the cover
   * at least one thin plectrum to loosen the glue
   * some new glue to close the backcover again later
-* A PC and a USB cable to connect the phone to the computer
+* A PC and USB cable to connect the phone
 * Something that conducts electricty like tweezers

 ## Step by Step